zenicko/owner-9-15/readme.md

 3. Created the provider class consists the initialization logic of a driver and an url.
 4. Refactoring `class WebDriverProvider`.
 Created `class WebDriverConfig` which consists the config data.
 5. Get properties by the system properties.
 Refactoring `class WebDriverConfig`.
+6. Added remote driver in `class WebDriverProvider` and setting property in `class WebDriverConfig`.
 ## What's new
 ___
 1. Selenium